Integrate Google Drive to Microsoft Teams Properly

 The above methods help you to add Google Drive to Teams.
 But they are good for individual users.
 If professionals or enterprises use the manual methods, they will get the following issues.

-- By sharing the Drive files, you will have two files inthe Google and Microsoft environment, which can create confusion among the members.
+- By sharing the Drive files, you will have two separate copies in the Google and Microsoft environments, which can create confusion among the members.

-- Manually linking your Drive does not automatically sync your Google Shared Drive permissions with the Teams Member permissions.
+- Manually linking Google Drive does not sync Shared Drive permissions with Teams member permissions.
 So, users often face Access Denied errors.

 - You are not able to use Word, Excel, or PowerPoint for co-authoring.
 Also, you should always use the browser version of Google Drive for sharing files.

-- Many admin restricts Add Cloud Storage feature for security reasons.
+- Many admins restrict the Add Cloud Storage feature for security reasons.

 Therefore, it is difficult for professionals or businesses to connect the Google Drive to MS Teams.
 However, if you move the Drive files to the Microsoft ecosystem, then you can easily share your data.